Updated: Jun 27, 2022

-Hunter ends his interview by sharing one thing we wished that he knew during student teaching before we began as a first-year teacher.
+Hunter ends his interview by sharing one thing we wished he knew during student teaching before we began as a first-year teachers.

-If you are loving this episode, please tag me @SFecich on social media and share!
-Check out the books EduMagic: A Guide for Preservice Teachers, EduMagic Shine On: A Guide for New Teachers, and get your semester ready with the EduMagic Future Teacher Digital planner.
+If you love this episode, please tag me @SFecich on social media and share!
+Check out the books EduMagic: A Guide for Preservice Teachers, EduMagic Shine On A Guide for New Teachers, and get your semester ready with the EduMagic Future Teacher Digital planner.
 Want to get started with your digital portfolio?
-Check out this self-paced, digital, mini-course digital portfolio from scratch in one week or less.
+Check out this self-paced, mini-course digital portfolio from scratch in one week or less.
 Find these and more resources for future teachers at www.sfecich.com.